PhilRunninger/vim-robots/README.md

 Key | Function
 ---|---
-`t` | Transport to another location when you have nowhere else to go.
+`t` | Transport to another location.
 `w` | Wait for one move, and let the robots advance.
-`F` | Finish the round.
-Wait until defeat or triumph.
+`F` | Finish the round, waiting until defeat or triumph.

 ### Safe Transports
 A safe transport ensures you won't be killed when transporting.
 You start out with none, which means you **could** land on a robot, and die immediately.
 You can earn safe transports though, by using the `F` key to finish a round.
 Any robots defeated while finishing a round count toward your safe transports.
-Defeating ten robots earns you one safe transport.
+Defeating five robots earns you one safe transport.